Ben Roethlisberger: 2004

-2005 season: First Super Bowl championship
+2005: First Super Bowl championship

 In the 2005 regular season, the Steelers finished with an 11–5 record.
 After securing an AFC Wild Card spot en route to victory in the Super Bowl, the Steelers pulled off upsets at Indianapolis and Denver in the AFC playoffs in addition to wins over the higher seed Cincinnati Bengals and Seattle Seahawks.

 During the course of the regular 2005 season, Roethlisberger missed four games due to various knee injuries.
 The Steelers went 9–3 with Roethlisberger at quarterback and 2–2 without him.
-He led the league in Yards Per Attempt with an 8.90, and finished third in passer rating behind Peyton Manning and Carson Palmer with a 98.6.
+He led the league in yards per attempt, with an 8.90, and finished third in passer rating behind Peyton Manning and Carson Palmer with a 98.6.

 The Super Bowl run began on January 8 as Roethlisberger helped lead the Steelers to a Divisional Round playoff win over the Cincinnati Bengals—an AFC North rival that had beaten the Steelers by seven points in the regular season to win the division championship.
 The rematch featured two teams with identical records, having split their regular season series since each team won on the road.
 Early in the game on Carson Palmer's first throw, a tackle by former Bengal Kimo von Oelhoffen resulted in Palmer's anterior cruciate ligament (ACL) being completely torn.
 The Bengals' backup quarterback, Jon Kitna, came in and led the Bengals to leads of 10–0 and 17–7.
 However, the 17–7 lead midway through the second quarter was the last time in the 2005 postseason that the Steelers trailed an opponent by more than three points.
 After Kitna failed to produce, the Steelers took advantage by taking the next 24 straight points, and the win, in a 31–17 victory in Cincinnati.